Opportunity Cost Formula (Table of Contents)

 Examples of Opportunity Cost Formula

-Let’s take an example to understand the calculation of Opportunity Cost formula in a better manner.
+Let’s take an example to understand the calculation of the Opportunity Cost formula in a better manner.

-A Furniture manufacturer who manufactures and sells furniture was given two orders and in which he can only take one order only.
+A Furniture manufacturer who manufactures and sells furniture was given two orders, and he can only take one order.
 Now it’s up to the Furniture manufacturer to decide between the two orders as he has time and labor limitations.
 The manufacturer has to pay wages @ INR 100/hour to the labor.

 - 1st order: One table Selling Price INR 7500, the time required- 16Hours, Raw material costs- INR 1800